It may seem risky, but buying a second property could set you on a path toward long-term prosperity. But it could also cause financial pain.

 5. Reassess your borrowing capacity

-Like any other home loan application, your second mortgage is assessed on your overall position in relation to your income versus expenses, and assets versus liabilities.
+Like any other home loan application, your second mortgage is assessed on your income versus expenses and assets versus liabilities.

-This means that if you have a mortgage or other credit already, such as personal loans and credit cards, your borrowing limit may be less less than if you were debt-free.
+That means if you have an existing home loan or other debts, such as personal loans and credit cards, your borrowing power will be less than if you were debt-free.

 How can you maximise your borrowing capacity?